Beyond (band): History

-Formation and Early years (1983-1986)
+Formation and early years (1983–1986)

 In the early 1980s, lead vocalist Wong Ka Kui and drummer Yip Sai Wing started out as young musicians who were both interested in Pink Floyd's progressive rock.
 Wong Ka Kui was notably influenced by western styles of rock, and the likes of David Bowie and King Crimson.
 In 1983, they decided to join a local music contest for "Guitar Magazine" and they decided to form a band with lead guitarist William Tang (鄧煒謙) and bassist Lee Wing Chiu (李榮潮).
 Tang wished the band's name to convey a feeling of surpassing or going beyond themselves, so the name "Beyond" was chosen.
 However, the band name was not definite at the time.
 The band's musical style was still experimental.
 At this time, Wong Ka Kui and Tai Chi lead guitarist Joey Tang formed a temporary band called NASA band that did an art rock style of music with English pop.

 In 1984, Wong's younger brother Wong Ka Keung joined the band as a bassist.
-At the time, the band consisted of Wong Ka Kui, Yip Sai Wing, Wong Ka Keung and new lead guitarist Chan Sze On (陳時安).
+At the time, the band consisted of Wong Ka Kui, Yip Sai Wing, Wong Ka Keung and new lead guitarist Chan Shi On (陳時安).
 Chan soon had to leave for a foreign country, leaving the band without a lead guitarist.
 In 1985 Paul Wong, the band's designer, joined the band to in his stead.

 In the early years, time was difficult for the band.
 They had to do everything themselves, including organizing finance, selling tickets, and performing and buying their own equipment.
 The band's first self-financed concert occurred in 1985 at Caritas Centre in Hong Kong.
 The show was unsuccessful but caught the attention of their first manager.
 He would help them raise HK$16,000, but the band was soon left with only HK$1000.

 In 1986, the band rented a studio to record the album Goodbye My Dreams (再見理想).
 Lau Chi Yuen (劉志遠) then joined Beyond as lead guitarist and keyboardist.
 At the time Small Island, Tat Ming Pair and Beyond made a recording together.
 Small Island was scheduled to attend a July 1986 Pan-Asian Music Festival in Taipei, and Beyond was added to the schedule.
 Beyond was well-liked and they joined another festival that same year.
 They would sign with Kinn's Music record company.